Auscitte/auscitte.github.io/_posts/2022-01-22-Cvxpy-Minimax-Fit.md

 [-1. -1. -1. -1. -1. -1. -1. -1. -1. -1. -1.]
 {% endhighlight %}

-Note that the generated matrices contain enough zeros to deem them sparse, so cvxpy, reasonably, uses appropriate data structure from numpy to store the constraint coefficients for equalities and inequalities and pass them to ECOS, who, working in conglomerate, also understands sparse matrices.
+Note that the generated matrices contain enough zeros to deem them sparse, so _cvxpy_, reasonably, uses appropriate data structure from numpy to store the constraint coefficients for equalities and inequalities and pass them to _ECOS_, who, working in conglomerate, also understands sparse matrices.
 On our end, the matrices must be transfomed back into dense ones before printing.

 Interpreting $$A$$ and $$b$$ should not be a challenge.
 I think, one will find that setting vector of variables to $$\vec{x} = (z_1, \dots, z_k, b_1, b_2, a_0, a_1, a_2)$$ translates the constraint $$\vec{1} + b_1 \cdot \vec{t} + b_2 \cdot \vec{t} \odot \vec{t} = \vec{z}$$ (or equivalently, $$-\vec{z} + b_1 \cdot \vec{t} + b_2 \cdot \vec{t} \odot \vec{t} = -\vec{1}$$) into its matrix form $$A \cdot \vec{x} = \vec{b}$$ with $$A$$ specified above.